EthanJYK/datasciencecoursera/10. Capstone Project/README.md

 - The goal of this project is to create a text-input prediction application using ShinyApps.

-- Results
+- Results:
   https://ethanjyk.shinyapps.io/Text_Prediction/

-- Instruction Slides
+- Instruction and Detail Slides: https://ethanjyk.github.io/capstone_slides/index.html#1
-  https://ethanjyk.github.io/capstone_slides/index.html#1